-And then, instead of an automatic declination if your income or credit does not meet the requirements like a typical loan, then there is a second opportunity with a Life Expectancy Set Aside (LESA) wherein the funds are set aside to pay the taxes and insurance from the loan proceeds and you can still get the loan.
+And then, instead of an automatic declination, if your income or credit does not meet the requirements like a typical loan, there is a second opportunity with a Life Expectancy Set Aside (LESA) wherein the funds are set aside to pay the taxes and insurance from the loan proceeds, and you can still get the loan.

 Do you have to pay property taxes on a reverse mortgage?

-Borrowers always own their homes and they are responsible for the timely payment of taxes and insurance.
-Failure to pay the taxes and insurance in a timely manner is a default under the terms of the loan and can lead to a foreclosure.
+Borrowers always own their homes and are responsible for timely payment of taxes and insurance.
+Failure to pay the taxes and insurance in a timely manner is a default under the terms of the loan and can lead to foreclosure.

 Can I claim a property tax deduction if I have a reverse mortgage?

 A reverse mortgage does not affect the taxes you claim for property taxes paid.
-You will still be paying property taxes and they will be treated the same as before you obtained your reverse mortgage.
+You will still be paying property taxes and treated the same as before you obtained your reverse mortgage.

 Is there a reverse mortgage option that pays the property taxes and insurance?

 You can voluntarily set up an account to pay your taxes and insurance for life using loan proceeds to pay the expenses.
-You do not accrue interest on this portion of your loan until the lender actually sends the money in to pay for the expense and if you sell or refinance the loan before these funds are used, the unused portion of the account funds were never borrowed and so they are not included in the amount needed to repay your loan.
-You must remember though that once you set funds aside, you cannot change you mind later.
+You do not accrue interest on this portion of your loan until the lender actually sends the money in to pay for the expense, and if you sell or refinance the loan before these funds are used, the unused portion of the account funds was never borrowed, and so they are not included in the amount needed to repay your loan.
+You must remember that once you set funds aside, you cannot change your mind later.